 On the research side, a wide variety of clinical and basic research projects can be pursued.
 The fellow is also expected to complete a research project of publishable quality during the fellowship period.

-Each year our department makes the nearly impossible decision as to which of our four fellows should be named the Lena Sefton Clark fellow in children’s orthopedics.
-This award is given to a pediatric orthopedic fellow who exemplifies the outstanding qualities of patient care, teaching, and research, which are central to our orthopedic mission.
+Each year, our division decides which of our four fellows should be named the Lena Sefton Clark fellow in children’s orthopedics.
+This award is given to a pediatric orthopedic fellow who exemplifies the outstanding qualities of patient care, teaching and research, which are central to our orthopedic mission.